tanadolmam/MapHistPlot/README.md

 1. Open Command Prompt
 2. Change directory to file location  `cd C:\Users\user\Documents\GitHub`

-3. Run each file in order
+3. Run each file in order:

 Example of plotting heatmap from zoomRange 6 to 12

 `python p1-importToDB.py `